elastic/connectors-ruby/README.md

 You can run the `win32\install.bat` script to have an unattended installation of Ruby and the tools we use.
 Once installed, you can run the `specs` using `make.bat`

-#### Implementing the connector protocol using the connector framework
+#### Implementing the connector protocol with the connector framework

-The first three steps for this would be the same [as for skipping the framework and implementing the protocol manually](#implementing-the-connector-protocol): creating a document index, setting up an API key, and updating the document index mappings as needed.
+The first few steps for this would be the same [as for skipping the framework and implementing the protocol manually](#implementing-the-connector-protocol): creating a document index, setting up an API key, and updating the document index mappings as needed.
 The rest of the steps, however, are different.

 - Copy the [example connector](lib/connectors/example/connector.rb) into a separate folder under the [connectors](lib/connectors).
 Rename the class as required.
 - Change `self.service_type` and `self.display_name` to match the connector you are implementing.
 For example, this is how it is done in the provided [mongo connector](lib/connectors/mongodb/connector.rb).